-The best travel jobs will allow you to get paid and travel.
-Like us, you’re probably wondering how others can travel the world for years and generate income?
+There’s a huge benefit to finding jobs you can do while traveling—it allows you to get paid during your journey.
+Like us, you’re probably wondering how others can travel the world for years and generate income.
 While in Chicago, many people took advantage of the opportunity to ask us questions about our nomadic lifestyle.

 We have always been very open about how we went from living the traditional “American Dream” to becoming nomadic travel bloggers.
 In fact, one of our most popular blog posts even publicly documents how much we’ve spent to travel the world to the exact penny!
 However, in the last few years, we’ve experienced a shift in how we see our future and how we want to continue to pursue our nomadic life.

-Of course, when we explore an off-the-beaten-path destination or discover a hidden gem, it will always reignite our travel writing passion.
+Of course, when we explore an off-the-beaten-path destination or discover a hidden gem, it reignites our travel writing passion.
 Our best articles are created when we find a void in a particular region or experience, and we can’t wait to be the first ones to share about it.

 - Affiliate marketing